SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 Is SPCX available in an ISA or SIPP wrapper?

 Yes, SPCX will be available across all account types.
+Orders will only be executed once regular trading begins.

 Do I need to complete any additional verification before buying?